homiedopie/beberlei.de/drafts/build_a_domain_model__no_setters_allowed.rst

         }
     }

-This ``Post`` is now much more protected from outside destruction and is actually much better to read and understand.
+The ``Post`` class is now much more protected from the outside and is actually much better to read and understand.
 You can clearly see the behaviors that exist on this object.
-In the future you might even be able to change the behavior without breaking client code.
+In the future you might even be able to change the state of this object without breaking client code.

 You could even call this code domain driven, but actually its just applying the SOLID principles to entities.